History of the Metropolitan Police: The new police

 Carved whale bone whistle dated 1821 and reportedly later used by a Metropolitan Police "Peeler".
 8 cm long.

-During the late 18th and early 19th century, the Industrial Revolution witnessed an exponential expansion in London's size and economic importance.
-It became clear that the locally maintained system of volunteer constables and "watchmen" was disorganised and inefficient in the deterrence, detection and prevention of crime.
+During the late-18th and early-19th centuries, the Industrial Revolution witnessed an exponential expansion in London's size and economic importance.
+It became clear that the locally maintained system of volunteer constables and "watchmen" lacked organisation and efficiency in the deterrence, detection and prevention of crime.
 As a result, a parliamentary committee was appointed to investigate the current system of policing.
 Upon Sir Robert Peel being appointed as Home Secretary in 1822, he established a second and more effective committee, and acted upon its findings.
+As Chief Secretary for Ireland in the British Cabinet from 1812 to 1818, Sir Robert had previously reformed policing in Ireland.

-Believing that the way to standardise the police was to make it an official paid profession, to organise it in a civilian fashion, and to make it answerable to the public, Peel put a bill before Parliament, which passed as the Metropolitan Police Act 1829, given royal assent on 19 June 1829. placing the policing arrangements for the capital directly under the control of Sir Robert Peel.
+Believing in standardising policing by making it an official paid profession, by organising it in a civilian fashion, and by making it answerable to the public, Peel put a bill before Parliament, which passed as the Metropolitan Police Act 1829, given royal assent on 19 June 1829.
+The Act placed policing arrangements for the capital directly under the control of Sir Robert Peel.